CommonGateway/HuwelijksplannerBundle/README.md

    docker-compose exec php bin/console commongateway:initialize -data
    ```

 With these steps completed, the backend setup for the Utrecht Huwelijksplanner project should be ready to use.
-If you encounter any issues during the installation process seek assistance from the development team.
-Happy coding
+If you encounter any issues during the installation process, seek assistance from the development team.
+Happy coding!

 ## Frontend Installation Instructions